masc-it/ScrapingMonkey/docs/README.md

 - name: A meaningful alias for the target.
 This is a user defined constant, you are going to use it to parse the response.
 - operation (string)
-	- XPATH
-	- CSS
+	- SCRAPE
 - selector
-	- an xpath or css selector
+	- "selector": {"type": "XPATH", "selector": "your xpath selector"} or {"type": "CSS", "selector": "your css selector"}

 A **pipeline action** is a json object made in this way: